project-kardeshev/contracts/contracts/lua/impl/gitweave/README.md

 # Gitweave

-Gitweave is a Lua AO Process implementation that acts as a remote git repository.
+Gitweave is a Lua AO Process network that acts as a remote git repository.

-It leverages LuaVFS, lua git, and custom apis using the Handlers module from AOS to create message handlers.
+It leverages lua git, and custom apis using the Handlers module from AOS to create message handlers.

+## TODO:
+[ ] - git repo process
+        - Upload manager for multipart uploads due to 10mb restriction on MU's
+            - this entails creating an upload plan, chunking the blob into 10mb base64 strings, uploading, and recombining them
+            - good candidate for coroutines, eg `once` handlers that expect a file upload part. (once handlers should behave in an LRU manner with a max concurrent jobs)
+        - LRU branch pruning to maintain memory limits.
+Can have callback notices on messages "process full, delete some stuff"
+            - ideally this actually pushes old branches to remote processes... maybe a FUSE-VFS where the remote is an ao process?

+[ ] - PubSub process
+[ ] - Observability manager
+[ ] - actions process

+## APIs

+### Info

+Provides all the relevant info to display the repository

+### Git

+Git apis provide access to things like pushing commits, creating refs (branches, tags), creating pull requests, etc...

+#### Commits

+#### Refs (branches, tags)

+#### Pull Requests

+#### Releases

+#### Issues
+mut
+### Actions

+### Pubsub

+The pubsub mechanism operates with a permissioned proxy pub sub contract.
+All publishes go through that, and all subscriptions that this process is interested in are provided by the pubsub proxy.

+### Metrics

+The metrics mechanism operates with a proxy contract for maintaining a database of metrics for all system components (actions runners, pubsub, git, etc).
+This contract can be used for powering dashboards.
+Its a bucket for all metrics in the gitweave network.

+- memory usage
+- GC performance (later)
+- FS/SQL DB stats (rows, columns) "disk usage" (later)
+- git history stats
+- runtime of messages
+- active users
+- Coroutine monitoring variables
+- error rates

+### Logs

+### Traces

 ## Developers